Chicago Hope: Reception

-The pilot episode of Chicago Hope was broadcast the day before NBC's ER in a special Sunday, 8 p.m. time slot.
+The pilot episode of Chicago Hope aired the day before NBC's ER in a special Sunday, 8 p.m. time slot.
 After the first week, however, the two Chicago-based hospital dramas went "head to head" in their primetime 10 p.m.
 Thursday night slot.
 ER was the victor: its first season proved a ratings winner.
 Despite receiving critical acclaim, Chicago Hope was shifted to 9 p.m.
 Thursdays, and ultimately to Monday nights in 1995 in a bid for higher ratings, while ER remained in its time slot.

 Chicago Hope remained in the Monday slot and performed well, with ratings peaking at 11.9, with a 20 share.
 In the second season, however, Kelley and Patinkin decided to leave the show.
 The show was moved to Wednesdays at 10 p.m. in 1997 to make room for the Steven Bochco drama, Brooklyn South, on Mondays.
 In 1999, both Kelley and Patinkin returned, with a revamped cast now including Barbara Hershey and Lauren Holly, but excluding Lahti, Peter Berg, Jayne Brook, Vondie Curtis-Hall, and Stacy Edwards.
 CBS also moved the show back to Thursday nights, against NBC's Frasier and ABC's Who Wants to Be a Millionaire.
 The show was canceled in May 2000.

-In 2007, former co-stars Rocky Carroll (Dr. Keith Wilkes); Mark Harmon (Dr. Jack McNeil) and Lauren Holly (Dr. Jeremy Hanlon) worked together on the series NCIS.
+In 2008, former co-stars Rocky Carroll (Dr. Keith Wilkes); Mark Harmon (Dr. Jack McNeil) and Lauren Holly (Dr. Jeremy Hanlon) worked together on the series NCIS.
 Holly left the show after three seasons, while Carroll remains with the cast today.
 Harmon would depart in 2021.
 In addition, Carroll has a recurring role as his NCIS character, Director Leon Vance, on that series's spin off, NCIS: Los Angeles.
 Jayne Brook (Dr. Diane Grad) and Stacy Edwards have also guest starred on NCIS as well.

 Thomas Gibson would later star alongside Patinkin in the highly successful Criminal Minds, as well as Shemar Moore who was a guest star on Chicago Hope during Season 4.
 Patinkin later left the show early in its third season.